Blackburn Riots: Outcomes for the Blackburns

 Upon arriving in Canada, Thornton and Rutha Blackburn were arrested and put in jail in Sandwich, Windsor, Ontario.
 Michigan officials tried twice to get them extradited but Upper Canada had just passed an act concerning the capture and extradition of “fugitive offenders from foreign countries” that allowed Lieutenant Governor John Colburne to refuse their extradition.
 This law affirmed that “fugitive slaves could not be extradited to the United States if they had not committed a crime that was punishable under Canadian law”.
-The Blackburns had not committed a Canadian crime because slavery had just been made illegal by the Slavery Abolition Act of 1833.
+The Blackburns had not committed a Canadian crime because slavery had just been made illegal by the Slavery Abolition Act 1833.
 The principal of this action was that Canada would not return slaves to their masters in the United States no matter what they had done.
 This established Canada as a safe terminus for the Underground Railroad.
 The Blackburn case was the first to be decided under that law.
 The Blackburns were released from jail, spent some time in Amherstburg, and then permanently relocated to Toronto in 1834.